ForrestCKoch/DCDF/README.md

-Please see [https://dcdf.readthedocs.io](https://dcdf.readthedocs.io) for the documentation.
+Please see [https://dcdf.readthedocs.io](https://dcdf.readthedocs.io) for more information.